awestover/enchantedForest/README.md

   - flying swarm behavior
   - queen in the center, if queen struck down everything dies
   - bats!
-- fix collisions (currently Im not looking at sprites.json for them!)
 - plot plot plot

 ## KEVIN legit